 Alright, now that you’ve done some research and planning, it’s time to head into phase two of the project: design.

-You’ll need to survey the area before you proceed as many factors can influence this portion of the project.
+You’ll need to survey the area before you proceed.

 While you’re surveying the land, be sure to keep the following factors in mind.